bobbingwide/uk-tides/readme.txt

 2. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 == Upgrade Notice ==
+= 2.0.0-beta-20200109 =
+Now operates as a standalone plugin for both the block and the shortcode.

 = 2.0.0-alpha-20200104 =
 Now implemented as the UK tides block.
 The block is no longer dependent upon oik.